12 Consumer Discretionary Stocks Moving In Tuesday's After-Market Session

 Losers

-GoPro (NASDAQ:GPRO) stock fell 1.65% to $7.78.
-Today's trading volume for this security ended up closing at 17.1K shares, which is 0.28 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $1.1 billion.
+ToughBuilt Industries (NASDAQ:TBLT) stock declined by 2.73% to $1.07.
+Trading volume for this security closed at 53.0K, accounting for 1.04% of its average full-day volume over the last 100 days.
+The company's market cap stands at $66.0 million.

+Nordstrom (NYSE:JWN) stock decreased by 2.57% to $36.5.
+This security traded at a volume of 262.2K shares come close, making up 5.12% of its average volume over the last 100 days.
+The company's market cap stands at $5.7 billion.
+As per the news, the Q4 earnings report came out today.

 Posted-In: BZI-TFMAfter-Hours Center Movers